You have had a child.

 - The Family Tree Book

-or the judgment of divorce
+and the judgment of divorce

 - If the child's father acknowledges paternity